-Let me be perfectly honest with you here – everybody chooses software to their own liking.
+Everybody chooses software to their own liking.
 Maybe it’s because of the outline, maybe it’s because of the navigation.
-However, all of that is just fine as long as the software does the job.
+That’s all fine as long as the software does the job.

-As you probably know, there is a variety of streaming software out there.
-However, the Twitch beginners should go for the software encoders (it’s kind of an unsaid rule).
+There is a variety of streaming software available.
+However, Twitch beginners should opt for the software encoders (it’s kind of an unsaid rule).
 With hardware encoders already in the game, you might just as well skip these.

-When you come to think of it, the reasons for such a set up are pure logic – they’re affordable and simple to use.
-Hence, they are an excellent first choice for the beginner Twitch streamer opting to stream from their PC.
+Such a set-up is logical – it’s affordable and simple to use.
+They are an excellent first choice for beginners opting to stream from their PC.

-- XSplit – this is a paid one, so be prepared to spend some dollars to see this one actually work.
+- XSplit – a paid one, so be prepared to spend some dollars to see this one actually work.

-- Streamlabs OBS (SLOBS) – available for Windows, so make sure your operating system supports this one.
+- Streamlabs OBS (SLOBS) – available for Windows, make sure your operating system supports this one.

-Keep in mind that this is not all, of course.
-The Twitch platform is very interactive with its users, always striving to prevent potential doubts and to help its users become valued members of their ever-growing community.
+Keep in mind the Twitch streaming platform is very user-interactive.
+Always striving to prevent doubts and help its users become valued members of their ever-growing community.

-This is why they also made a list of recommended software for broadcasting that you will find more than useful.
-They prepared some basics about each entry so this is a perfect heads-up for all of you considering joining the Twitch community.
+This is why they made a list of recommended software for broadcasting that you’ll find useful.
+They prepared some basics for each entry, so this is a perfect heads-up for all of you considering joining the community.

-Moreover, Twitch is offering its own broadcasting software (Twitch Studio) that is as aesthetically appealing as affordable and functional.
+Moreover, Twitch offers its own broadcasting software (Twitch Studio) that is as aesthetically appealing as affordable and functional.
 It is great for all those who are just stepping into the Twitch world.

-Now, before you make any further steps get informed about each of these, see what they offer and what will work best for you.
+Before taking any further steps, get informed on each of these.
+See what they offer and what will work best for you.

 And, just to get the gist of how it’s done once you download the software, let’s check a practical example.

-Let’s say you opted for the Twitch OBS, i.e. OBS Studio for whatever reason(s).
+Let’s say you opted for Twitch OBS, i.e. OBS Studio for whatever reason(s).

-The first step will be to download the program and install it.
+The first step is to download the program.
 After that, you will be asked whether you’d like the OBS Studio to run the automatic configuration wizard.
 Now, being very impatient, I allowed this for the first time, depriving myself of the chance to get familiar with how it all works.

-So, sometime later when I replaced my old PC with a brand new one, I decided to go for the manual setup.
-As a novice, you will find this very helpful in understanding some crucial points of streaming.
+Later, when I replaced my old PC, I decided to go for the manual setup.
+As a novice, you will find this helpful in understanding some crucial points of streaming.

 Once you’ve chosen the manual setup option, go to File > Settings > Stream in OBS Studio.
-Here you will be asked to choose the streaming service, so naturally, select “Twitch”.
+You will be asked to choose the streaming service.
+In the drop-down menu, select “Twitch”.
 After this, you can either connect using the stream key or by connecting your Twitch account to OBS studio.

-To spare you the potential doubts, if you opt for the activation with the key, go to Settings > Channel and Videos.
+If you opt for activation with the key, go to Settings > Channel and Videos.
 This is where you will find the primary stream key.
-Copy it and then paste it into OBS Twitch.
+Copy / paste it into OBS Twitch.

-If you opt for the second available option, use your regular login info to connect your account to Twitch.
+If you opt for the second option, use your regular login information to connect your account to Twitch.